Przejdź do treści głównej

 • 4.Don't add new debt - establish code standards and review before merge

-Migrating legacy systems is a marathon, not a sprint.
-The big-bang approach (rewriting the entire system at once and deploying in one day) fails in over 70% of cases.
-Phased migration reduces risk and enables continuous delivery of business value.
-During this process, organizations often need to consider cloud infrastructure costs and database migration strategies as part of their modernization journey.
+Legacy migration is a marathon, not a sprint.
+The big-bang approach (rewriting everything at once and deploying in one day) fails in over 70% of cases.
+Phased migration cuts risk while letting you ship value along the way.
+You'll also want to think about cloud infrastructure costs and database migration strategies early in the process.

 1

-• Documentation of current architecture and dependencies between modules
+• Document current architecture and dependencies between modules

-• Identification of critical business processes and data
+• Identify critical business processes and data flows

-• Analysis of current problems and maintenance costs
+• Analyze current maintenance costs and pain points

-• Creation of migration map with priorities and timeline
+• Create a migration map with priorities and timeline

 2